 For this reason, system boilers are often the preferred choice unless there are specific reasons why a regular boiler may be more suitable, such as in areas with low water pressure or homes with older radiator systems that would be unsuitable for the higher pressure of a system boiler.

 With condensing technology, the boiler itself is extremely efficient, with many models achieving up to 90% efficiency in optimum conditions.
-A very important consideration with a system boiler is the potential for heat loss from the hot water cylinder.
-To combat this, it is important that your cylinder is properly insulated for maximum efficiency.
 Because all taps and showers will receive near instant hot water at the same pressure, a system boiler can also help optimise your home’s water consumption.
+Viessmann system boilers are different from other manufacturers due to the four pipe system.
+This allows for the easy use of weather compensation for high efficiency heating systems.

 The only limitation to the amount of hot water a system boiler can supply is the capacity of the hot water cylinder.
-If all the hot water is used, you’ll have to wait for more to be heated.
-This is usually on a set timer.
 In order to guarantee sufficient water, it is recommended that you consider how much water is likely to be used at any given time for things like showers, baths and taps when sizing your cylinder.
 Be aware, however, that in many cases the size of cylinder you choose will ultimately be dictated by the space available.
+Your heating engineer will be able to design the system and hot water tank to satisfy the household demand, if this is configured correctly you shouldn't run out of hot water.